iotaledger/wallet.rs/documentation/docs/specification.md

 ## Account Syncing Process

-The account syncing process should detect all used accounts on a seed with their corresponding address and message history.
+The account syncing process should detect all used accounts on a seed with their corresponding address and block history.
 Once, all accounts and histories are detected, the wallet should accumulate the total balance.
 The syncing process should work as follows:

 1. Start with the account at index 0, generate [gap limit](https://blog.blockonomics.co/bitcoin-what-is-this-gap-limit-4f098e52d7e1) number of addresses.
 This defaults to 20.
-2. Check for messages and balances on the generated addresses.
+2. Check for blocks and balances on the generated addresses.
-3. If there are no messages and balances of 0 on all addresses, the process for generating addresses and finding messages and balances should be stopped.
+3. If there are no blocks and balances of 0 on all addresses, the process for generating addresses and finding blocks and balances should be stopped.
-4. If any address has balance or associated messages, generate gap limit number of addresses from the index of the last address with messages or balance.
+4. If any address has balance or associated blocks, generate gap limit number of addresses from the index of the last address with blocks or balance.
 5. Steps (1-4) should also be performed for the account at index 1.
-The general idea is that _n + 1_ accounts should be checked if account _n_ has any messages or balance.
+The general idea is that _n + 1_ accounts should be checked if account _n_ has any blocks or balance.

 Treat accounts like addresses.
 Only allow 1 latest unused account.

-*Scenario 1*: The wallet message and address history stored in Stronghold backup
+*Scenario 1*: The wallet block and address history stored in Stronghold backup

 1. Start syncing from the latest address index stored in the Stronghold backup
 2. Run the “Full sync” function to resync from index 0 across all accounts